metajinomics/metajinomics.github.io/about.md

 # Hi There!

-My name is Barry and I'm from NYC.
-I'm the [Director of Technical Product at DoSomething.org](https://www.linkedin.com/in/bazclark) where I serve as the chief unblocker within our engineering team.
+My name is Jin Choi and I am a postdoc at Iowa State University.
+I am a member of [GERMS LAB](http://germslab.org)

 ![DoSomething.org Tech Team - End of 2013]({{ site.imagesurl }}/DoSomething-Tech-Team.jpg "DoSomething.org Tech Team - End of 2013")